Interior Design (INTD)

 Application of advanced computer graphics using 3-D geometric modeling application programs to examine form and space in a practical in-depth exploration.
-Prerequisite: IntD 4113.
-(Spring).
+Prerequisite: INTD 4113.

-Multifaceted and complex problems in healthcare and institutional design.
+Multifaceted and complex problems in health care and institutional design.
 Further exploration of design theory, practical application and guidelines, and development of advanced studio work.
-Prerequisite: IntD 6103, 6113, and 6121.
-(Spring).
+Prerequisites: INTD 6103, INTD 6113 and INTD 6121.

 INTD 6105.
 Graduate Project.
 3 Credits.

 Capstone studio.
 Application of design skills and knowledge, individual development of the design process, problem-solving skills, and evaluation and defense of the project.
-Admission by permission of instructor.
-(Fall).
+Permission of the instructor required prior to enrollment.

 INTD 6112.
 Presentation Techniques.
 3 Credits.

 Development of multimedia techniques in rendering.
 Advanced three-dimensional drawing using rapid visualization techniques, sketching, and constructed drawings.
-Prerequisite: IntD 6101, 6111.
-(Spring).
+Prerequisites: INTD 6101 and INTD 6111.

 INTD 6124.
 Research Seminar.
 1-3 Credits.